libraun/ManPac/README.md

 # ManPac !
 AI model for PacMan that uses reinforcement learning.
-So far only includes a custom PacMan (ManPac?) environment.
+Includes a custom PacMan (ManPac?) environment.